 (click to enlarge)

 Fiber cement siding comes in a variety of colors and styles that is very similar to siding materials such as wood & vinyl.
-The various styles includes; stucco panels, cedar shake shingles, vertical panels and horizontal wood clapboards (lap siding).
+The various styles that are available are as follows; stucco panels, cedar shake shingles, vertical panels and horizontal wood clapboards (lap siding).
 All of these styles are primarily made from cement, sand and wood fiber (often a recycled wood fiber waste product).
 All of these combinations produce an exceptionally long-lasting home siding material.

 Fiber cement siding decreases exterior maintenance expenses because of its rigged toughness.
 Fiber cement siding is normally more expensive than vinyl siding but it is less than true wood lath applied cement stucco.
 Due to it’s long-lasting nature, fiber cement siding is suggested for all climates as it resists many common elements like wind, fire, rain and insects.
 The variety of styles and textures of fiber cement siding present the look of wood but with no essential disadvantage of wood such as rotting.